June 2010 – Places to Connect and Learn

 (This will just take a minute – we know you’re busy! – and it will help us bring you the best possible social media training for tourism.)

-Please click here for a short survey: http://tourismcurrents.com/question
+Please click here for a short survey: https://tourismcurrents.com/question (Update: the survey is now closed)

 Thanks very much….